Aaron98990/ways-of-the-game/reckless.md

 - [Example 1](https://youtu.be/Zxnn7GNixcQ?t=876) / [Example 2](https://youtu.be/06lqnmddvKQ?t=142) / [Example 3](https://youtu.be/N9gHcVw_aws?t=714) / [Example 4](https://www.youtube.com/watch?v=nRJUKBI9Fnk&t=717s) / [Example 5](https://youtu.be/nRJUKBI9Fnk?t=711)

 **In my experience: The farther away you are from the strike, the more likely you are to see it.
-If a random person stops playing and starts holding their head, they most likely have been striken their and just give the foul but give no cards.**
+If a random person stops playing and starts holding their head, they most likely have been striken and just give the foul but give no cards.**

-## Reckless tackle
+## Tackle / kicks

 Stepping or cataching on an opponent's foot without sliding, jumping, or lunging is generally a caution.
 - [Example 1](https://www.youtube.com/watch?v=ppq4hrSv2Tc&t=154s) / [Example 2](https://youtu.be/w-pwxB-ygjM?feature=shared&t=144)